pollenium/bramble/Pollenium-Whitepaper.md

 | Beta           | Alpha            | ✅        |
 | Beta           | Beta             | ❌        |

 Alpha devices are an absolute necessity for commercial service providers such as Google and Facebook.
-However, beta devices are sufficient for average consumer internet usage.
+However, beta devices are common for consumer internet usage.
 Alpha devices are also more expensive and/or more difficult to setup and operate.

 | Device                                                       | Type  | Typical Marginal Cost | Ease   | Typical User                |
 | ------------------------------------------------------------ | ----- | --------------------- | ------ | --------------------------- |